Content Marketing Strategy: How to Measure Content Effectiveness

 Track offsite engagement, social network referrals and your SEO performance.
 The vast ‘Social Value’ of these specific conversions is what generates leads, greater search rankings and of course, ROI.

+Measure content marketing efforts today!
+Knowing content marketing effectiveness is crucial.
+Why? by knowing your metrics you will be better able to meet your client’s needs.
 Some metrics show you who to target, and these metrics elucidate where your budget should be spent.
 So in future, you’ll know exactly who to target and where to spend!

 But, you can’t have a high content marketing ROI without effective content!
 Try these 5 Digital Video Trends That Will Boost Your Brand’s Engagement, or have a read of The Ultimate Guide to Instagram for Businesses: Part #1.